 The counterpart to the Kentucky Derby (which is open to both male and female horses) is the Kentucky Oaks, a 1 1/8-mile race at Churchill Downs restricted to three-year-old fillies.
-It has historically been run on the first Friday of May, followed by the Derby the next day, but in 2020 will be run on the first Friday in September.
+It has historically been run on the Friday before the first Saturday in May, followed by the Derby the next day.
+That means the 2021 Kentucky Oaks will be held on April 30, 2021.

 Similar to the blanket of roses that goes to the winner of the Derby, the winner of the Kentucky Oaks receives a blanket of lilies - Lilies for the Fillies.